seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** company to do. it's not quite the Demonware we sold them.
 We were 25 people when they acquired and, it's more than 10 times that now.
 But that's the next part of my answer.
 The people.
 Don't know how you feel, I mean this with great respect to everyone I've worked with since.

 **Sean:** But it's the best team I've ever been on.
 Hmm.
 I think that was a question of timing.
 That team was assembled in 2002, 2003, you know, I looked around my research lab.
-Who wants to be in the games industry and got the first group, and then John, John Kirk over from Havok.
+Who wants to be in the games industry and got the first group, and then John Kirk over from Havok.

-**Sean:** So that was, John Tillman on Dave and myself, that was the initial dev team.
+**Sean:** So that was, John, Tilman, Eoin, Dave and myself, that was the initial dev team.
 Uh, then when we started to hire, we basically went back to college and we started getting people at Netsoc like Michael Collins and Steffen.
-Um, and then we started expanding saying who else is in an internet society that people, good people knew each other, you know, uh, Vlad, Rob Sennett, Emmanuel, um, Morgan Brickley, Morgan Brickley, like DC Redbrick or UL Skynet.
+Um, and then we started expanding saying who else is in an internet society that people, good people knew each other, you know, uh, Vlad, Rob Synnott, Emmanuel, um, Morgan Brickley, Morgan Brickley, like DC Redbrick or UL Skynet.

 **Sean:** Craig came from there, you know, everyone knows each other.
 Uh, we need another great person.
 Who do we know?
 Well, and someone would say like, Rob is graduating this year.
 We need to hire him.
 Okay.
 Where is he?
 And he's in, right?
 And we just got the best in the country, the smartest graduates.
 And we had the pick of Ireland, Irish universities, ?